aws-samples/sample-voice-driven-development/README.md

 This Streamlit application captures audio input (microphone or file upload), transcribes it using Amazon Transcribe, and generates structured requirements documents using Amazon Bedrock Claude 3.5 Sonnet.

+> 🤖 **Fun fact:** This entire project was created using [Kiro](https://kiro.ai), an AI-powered development assistant that helped design, implement, and document the application from initial concept to deployment.

 ## Features

 - 🎤 Browser microphone recording or .wav file upload